COVID-19 Massachusetts Resources

 - Email housing questions to MHB at ResourceLine@metrohousingboston.org.
 If you have a voucher and need help, email Gateway@MetroHousingBoston.org.

-- RAFT pre-applications may be submitted online here.
+- Rent assistance for RAFT/ERMA may be submitted online here.

 Internet, Computers and Phone

-- Click here to learn about Comcast’s 60 days of free WiFi for new Internet Essentials customers who apply by April 30 and are approved.
+Comcast is offering 60 days of free WiFi for new Internet Essentials customers.
 After the promotion, regular rates apply.

-- IMPORTANT: Testing and treatment for COVID-19 will NOT count as a public charge.
+- IMPORTANT: For the time being two court rulings have stopped the “Public Charge” rule changes that had gone into effect earlier in the year.
+Testing and treatment for COVID-19 will NOT count as a public charge.

-- U.S. Citizenship and Immigration Services (USCIS) offices are closed to the public.
-Click here for information and resources if you have a pending case.
+- Only a few U.S. Citizenship and Immigration Services (USCIS) offices are open to the public.
+Click here for information and resources if you have a pending appointment.

 - Immigrants without access to benefits can click here for help near you, click here, and call 211 to ask about the United Way’s COVID-19 Family Support Fund.